ebi-gene-expression-group/selectBCM/README.md

 a) Diagnostic plot showing the performance of BCMs across evaluation methods, where x-axis is the evaluation protocol and y-axis is the Rank of each batch-correction method.
 b) violin plot to summarise the performance of BCMs

+* For RNAseq experiments: users have to call `diagnostic_plot.RNAseq` function.
+* For microarray experiment: users have to call `diagnostic_plot.microarray` function.

 ```r
 dia_plot <-  SelectBCM::diagnostic_plot.RNAseq(final)